fivetwentythree/exp/content/posts/democracy-america.md

 This sounds dumb but it's actually genius?
 Like, instead of waiting for the government to solve problems, Americans just got together and solved them.
 It's basically decentralized problem-solving.
 Very Web3, if you think about it.
 (I'm kidding.
 Sort of.)

 The voluntary association thing is _everywhere_ in American life.
-Churches, bowling leagues, PTAs, HOAs that tell you your mailbox is the wrong shade of beige — it's all the same impulse.
+Churches, bowling leagues, PTAs, HOAs that tell you your mailbox is the wrong shade of beige, it's all the same impulse.
 Tocqueville thought this was America's superpower: you don't need a strong government if everyone's constantly forming little governments.

 ## The Majority Can Be Terrifying, Actually